Origami-Instructions.com spreading joy one fold at a time

 st-patricks-origami-7

-8) Fold top right edge down to the center line:
+8) Fold top right corner to meet the center line:

 st-patricks-origami-8

-9) Now fold the top left edge to the center line:
+9) Now fold the top left corner to meet the center line:

 st-patricks-origami-9